vyomasystems-lab/challenges-DarshanDattaNaik/README_level3_design.md

 ![Gitpod Id verification](https://github.com/vyomasystems-lab/challenges-DarshanDattaNaik/blob/master/initial%20tool.png)

 ## Verification Environment
 The [CoCoTb](https://www.cocotb.org/) based Python test is developed for the given mux design.
-The environment contains test cases which exposes the bugs in the design.The test drives inputs to the Design Under Test (mux module here) which takes in 5-bit input 'sel', 31 2-bit inputs 'inp0' to 'inp30' and gives 1-bit output 'out' based on the 'sel' input.
+The environment contains test cases which exposes the bugs in the design.The test drives inputs to the Design Under Test (vedic8x8 module here) which takes in 8-bit inputs 'a' and 'b' and gives 16-bit output 'p'.The test cases are developed to verify the product

 # Test Scenario 1